Cape Cod Mercury 15

-The design is built by Cape Cod Shipbuilding in the United States, and remained in production in 2020 after 80 years.
+The Cape Cod Mercury 15, is a sailing dinghy, first built in 1940 by Cape Cod Shipbuilding in the United States, and remained in production in 2020 after 80 years.

+Also called the Mercury Sloop and just the Mercury, it is sometimes confused with the unrelated Ernest Nunes 1939 Mercury 18.

 Design

-The Mercury 15 is a recreational keelboat or dinghy, depending on the model, originally built of wood, since 1948 it has been constructed of fiberglass, with wood trim.
-It has a fractional sloop rig with aluminum spars.
+Designed by Sparkman & Stephens, it is a recreational keelboat or dinghy, depending on the model, originally built of wood, since 1948 it has been constructed of fiberglass, with wood trim.
 The hull has a spooned plumb stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or a retractable centerboard.

 The design has accommodation for five people, but is normally sailing with a crew of two sailors.

 An optional teak motor mount is available to allow use of an outboard motor for docking and maneuvering.

-For sailing the design may be equipped with an optional genoa and spinnaker.
+It has a fractional sloop rig with aluminum spars.
+It may be equipped with an optional genoa and spinnaker.
 Roller furling, a boom vang and boat trailers for both versions are also optional.